 Research training is a key feature of this programme, the dissertation module is presented in four parts – mini research modules -, which will follow each of your module sessions.

 The dissertation, a 60 credit module is assessed by the submission of a 1,500 word research proposal (dissertation research module part 2) accounting for 15% of the modules mark.
 The remaining 85% of the module mark will be based on the mark obtained for the submission of a written dissertation of no more than 15,000 words, excluding the bibliography and appendices (dissertation research module part 4).

 Engaging in the dissertation research module is a requirement for all students to complete the programme.

 |£12,000||See below||See below|

 *PGDip and PGCert are available as exit awards.
 Interested students should get in touch directly with the course team (email: firstname.lastname@example.org).

 See online and distance learning fees for further information.

 Our online programmes can be paid in full at the time of enrolment or on a pay as you learn basis.
 Pay as you learn means you pay for modules prior to enrolment (£3,000 each).

 If you have been a resident in England for three years you may be eligible.
-For more information, please see Fees and Finance..
+For more information, please see postgraduate funding and finance.

 Graduates from the Centre for Global Media and Communications gain expertise in media, communications and film production within a global framework.
 Graduates develop a portfolio of transferable skills including communication skills, interpersonal skills and team work, which are highly respected by employers.